LateNightIceCream/SPK-graphz/README.md

 sparkasse pdfs -> graph

-this was before  I knew you could export csv directly from the website.. :D
+this was before  I knew you could export csv directly from the website.. :D so now it's also

+sparkasse csv -> graph

 ## Features
 - very bad and specific pdf to csv parser